bilallgunaydin/A101-Test-Otomasyon-Practicum-Final-Case/README.md

 # https://www.hepsiburada.com/ Test Cases

-I made 2 Test Cases on the website https://www.hepsiburada.com/.
+I made 2 test cases according to the following scenarios at www.hepsiburada.com

 Scenario 1) Adding a product to the cart by logging in

 Scenario 2) Adding the specified product to the cart without user login